Michael Bennet: 2022

 Bennet was reelected to a third term in 2022, defeating the Republican nominee, businessman Joe O'Dea, who was notably critical of former President Donald Trump.
 Bennet received 55.9% of the vote to O'dea's 41.3%.
 This was the first Senate election in which Bennet received a majority of the vote.

 Tenure

+During the 2018–2019 federal government shutdown, Bennet engaged in a heated debate with Ted Cruz on the Senate floor, railing against him and attacking him for causing the 2013 government shutdown.

 In the wake of the 2021 storming of the United States Capitol, Bennet called for the 25th amendment of the U.S. Constitution to be invoked to remove Trump from office.
 In 2024, Bennet was one of the first Democratic senators to publicly state that he worried President Joe Biden would lose the presidential race to Donald Trump, saying, "Donald Trump is on track, I think, to win this election, and maybe win it by a landslide, and take with him the Senate and the House.
 So for me, this isn't a question about polling.
 It's not a question about politics.
 It's a moral question about the future of our country."

 In May 2025, a pro-Palestinian protest was held in Denver against Bennet and Jason Crow.